Long Jump Drills and Tips

 Focus on penultimate set-up drills.
 Watch for catching the hips on the rise and finishing drive knee at take-off.

-Do 5 step penultimate set-ups until you feel athlete can handle more speed.
+Do 5 step penultimate set-ups until you feel the athlete can handle more speed.

-Continually work on rhythm of the full approach.
+Continually work on the rhythm of the full approach.

 Progress to full approach jumps after 5 step is mastered.